 This museum traces the four decades when Sarajevo was part of the Vienna-ruled Austro-Hungarian Empire, with a special emphasis on the assassination.
 There's a map showing the sites relating to the assassination, life-size mannequins of Franz Ferdinand and his wife Sophie, and clips from a film about the killing.

 If you want to see the car Franz Ferdinand rode in, the uniform he wore, and the murder weapon, you'll have to travel to Vienna's Museum of Military History, where there's an exhibit devoted to Sarajevo in 1914.

-While World War I was fought a hundred years ago and there are no more survivors to tell its story, the WWI sights and memorials scattered around Europe do their best to keep the devastation from fading from memory.
-Many of these sights have been restored in honor of the 100th anniversary of the war’s beginning.
+While World War I was fought more than a century ago and there are no more survivors to tell its story, the WWI sights and memorials scattered around Europe do their best to keep the devastation from fading from memory.
+Many of these sights have been restored in honor of the 100th anniversary of the war's beginning.

 My own memory is as fresh as that day in the Danube village in 1969.
 I'll never forget how the old man's eyes twinkled, as if he understood that a seed was being planted in this wide-eyed American kid.
 That seed would grow to be a lifelong love of European history — and a career in travel.